 |Reclaimed Pine||$15 – $18 / sq. ft.||$4,500 – $5,400|

 Size of Room

 If you really want to get a good estimate of the cost of a hardwood floor, you should estimate the amount of hardwood you need for the size of your room.
 Or, you can simply calculate the square footage of your room.

 Just measure the length and width of your room to find out how much hardwood you need.
 The length and width of a room in feet multiplied together will give you the square footage of a room.

-Always remember to purchase a bit more than you need to account for waste and difficult corners or crevices that make require using more wood than necessary.
+Always remember to purchase a bit more than you need to account for waste and difficult corners or crevices that may require using more wood than necessary.
 Most installers suggest ordering 10% extra.

 Durability of the Floor

 Consider the durability of the material when selecting a hardwood.
-Some pre-finished flooring options can be difficult or impossible to refinish, especially if they have a profile.
+Some prefinished flooring options can outlast an applied finish by decades.
 Softwoods may need to be refinished more often than hardwoods since they tend to be more prone to deeper scratches.

 Learn more about the cost of refinishing a hardwood floor to see if it’s a factor you should consider when selecting a new floor.
 If you’re replacing a floor, consider refinishing as a cost-effective alternative to new.

 Do real hardwood floors increase home value?